mattemello/puzzle-game/readme.md

 ## Description

 This is little game created by me.
-It's use golang, javascript and wasm.
+It's use golang, javascript and wasm. <br>
-The visualizatios it's menaged by the js.
+The visualizatios it's menaged by the js. <br>
-The path, the hero, the arena it's created and menaged by the Golang file.
+The path, the hero, the arena it's created and menaged by the Golang file. <br>
 The server is a Golang server.